yuanwu2017/llm-d-infra/quickstart/examples/wide-ep-lws/README.md

 INFO:     Application startup complete.
 ```

-After this we can port-forwarding your gateway service in one terminal:
+After this, we can port-forward your gateway service in one terminal:

 ```bash
 kubectl port-forward -n llm-d-wide-ep service/infra-wide-ep-inference-gateway-istio 8000:80